 Some 90 miles southeast of Lake Michigan, the former coal-mining town of Pontiac (pop.
-11,931) surrounds the stately, circa-1875 Livingston County Courthouse.
+11,827) surrounds the stately 1875 Livingston County Courthouse.
 The courthouse’s green lawns hold the usual battery of monuments, including one to the namesake Ottawa chief whose visage also graced the General Motors “Pontiac” models, which were discontinued and abandoned in 2010.
 According to the WPA Guide to Illinois, another of these monuments, the Soldiers and Sailors Monument, received the shortest presidential dedication in history when, in 1902, it was “dedicated with a few hasty words by President Theodore Roosevelt, before an audience of less than a dozen people, who congregated briefly under a terrific downpour.”

 One more long-lived Route 66 landmark to experience: the Old Log Cabin Inn (18700 Old Route 66, 815/842-2908) on the north edge of town.
 When Route 66 was redirected behind the original location, this restaurant was jacked up and flipped around.
-The old, old road, which dates from 1918, is still there, behind the café along the railroad tracks.
+The older old road, which dates from 1918, is still there, behind the café along the railroad tracks.
 The old log building doesn’t catch the eye like some other more exuberant Route 66 icons, but the good food and warm hospitality on offer inside are the essence of the old road—especially if you visit before they’ve run out of coconut cream pie!